Compeee/Huoltokirja-harjoitus/README.md

 You might have open the project in IntelliJ and right click pom.xml -> maven -> reload project if ur getting build errors

-Alternatively you can just run the ServiceManualApplication.java in IntelliJ found at Huoltokirja-harjoitus\src\main\java\com\etteplan\servicemanual\ServiceManualApplication.java
+Alternatively you can just run the ServiceManualApplication.java in IntelliJ which is located at Huoltokirja-harjoitus\src\main\java\com\etteplan\servicemanual\ServiceManualApplication.java

 ### 4. Run Tests